mchn-4305/Surfability/README.txt

 ETL (Micah):
 insert etl functionality here

-SOME OF OUR CURRENT DATA FROM OUR MODEL
+SOME OF OUR CURRENT DATA FROM OUR MODEL (different outputs due to random validation set)
 ---- Evaluation for k=14 ----
 Test Accuracy:   0.9140999315537304
 Test Error:      0.08590006844626963